thetechcatalyst/CE9-projects/README.md

 Currently this is in early BETA with very limited features.

 ### Camera Mode Toggle

+Check out the blog article on this project [HERE](http://technologyordie.com/cisco-sx80-presenter-track-speaker-track-toggle-macro)

 The camera mode toggle application is for SX80 codecs running CE 9.3 or later.
 This code will allow you toggle between Speaker Track and Presenter Track with